 The Readers of The Old Farmer's Almanac

 “What Does the Almanac Mean to You?”
-This is a question we ask every year to you, our loyal readers.
-Your answers are as delightful and inspiring to read as the pages of any book—and filled with age-old wisdom and humor.
-Enjoy … and please add your own comment if you haven’t already!
+This is a question that we often ask our readers.
+We thought that you would enjoy some of the answers —which are as delightful and inspiring to read as the pages of any book—and filled with age-old wisdom and humor.
+Perhaps you relate?

 Our question to you, in full, is: